IamShubhamGupto/FFT-Noise/README.md

 # How does this work?

-According to _Techniques for Fractal Terrain Generation_<sup>2</sup> FFT-Noise is generated in four distint steps:
+According to _Techniques for Fractal Terrain Generation_<sup>2</sup> FFT-Noise is generated in four distinct steps:

-- Obtain an array of (random valued) point.
+- Obtain an array of (random valued) points.
 - Perform an FFT on the points.
 - Scale the FFT result by a Frequency Filter
 - Perform an Inverse FFT (IFFT).